Model Context Protocol · Free

 }

-} Option 2 — Agent token (any MCP client)
+} Option 2 — Access token (any MCP client)

 - Add the snippet below to your MCP client config, replacing